samsquire/society/README.md

 Luxury apartments become the standard mode of living.
 A luxury apartment has the following:
 * a gym
 * an indoor swimming pool
 * communal restaurants
 * pod-like rooms with en suite and a bed
 * community lounges with stocked food and drinks (a bit like hotel executive lounges)
 * private rooms with sofas
 * arts and crafts room
 * conference rooms
 * cinema room
 * games room

 # People living off marketing and rewards

+# Studying Suffering as a science

+Find all the things that cause people to suffer then eradicate them one by one.